haikalvidya/go-ecomrce/README.md

     `make run-app`
 2. Browse to localhost:7788/swagger/index.html.
 3. To get access to all feature product, you need to regist and login the account.
-4. After the login, copy a token from the response, then click "Authorize" and in a popup that opened, enter the value for "apiKey" in a form:
+4. After the login, copy a token from the response, then click "Authorize", enter the value for "apiKey" in a form:
 "Bearer {token}".
 For example:

+    ```
-    Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1ODk0NDA5NjYsIm9yaWdfaWF0IjoxNTg5NDM5OTY2LCJ1c2VyX2lkIjo1fQ.f8dSG3NxFLHwyA5-XIYALT5GtXm4eiH-motqtqAUBOI
+      Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWUsImlhdCI6MTYzNTU4NDMwNiwiZXhwIjoxNjM1NTg3OTA2fQ.s5hFizdpccvA6cM6p--RhiD81qUpn_typ3LwAJgPbVU
+    ```

    ![authorize button](./assets/authorize.png)
 Then, click "Authorize" and close the popup.